nishchalAgr/get_pages/README.md

 # getpages.py

 A small python script that fetches all GitHub pages urls deployed by a given user.
 Powered by the GitHub REST API.
+Also includes a simple example API server that uses the script.

 ## Usage
-   - add `APIKey=[token]` to .env file
-   - run `python getpages.py [USER]`
+Import getpages.py and use function: `get_pages([github username], [github api token])`.